Where is your innovation making a difference?

 For solutions which enable the management/creation of hardware/software infrastructure and platforms that are integral to the success of providing stable and economical environments on which to build efficient operating platforms for all sectors of business, industry and personal life.

+This category can include infrastructure applications in areas as diverse as blockchain, IoT and security.
 The integration of existing legacy systems with state of the art technologies hosted on both on premise and cloud infrastructure are critical in enabling big data (encompassing data analytics and business intelligence reporting) and mobility to flourish.
 This ensures systems reliably deliver functionality required by business.

-Mobility Innovation of the Year
+Data Insights of the Year

-Cross Industry Categories
+Cross Stage Categories

 Research & Development Project of the Year